 - Lab test to check for anemia and liver function

 Being diagnosed with a severe case of colon cancer at a later date could be indicative of medical malpractice.
 Physicians who routinely and adequately screen their patients may be more likely to “catch” the presence of polyps before they become cancerous.

 The Truth About Colonoscopies

-If you have a history of colon conditions including cancer, tell your doctor and ask for routine screenings at an earlier age than the average recommendation.
+If you have a history of colon conditions, including cancer, tell your doctor and ask for routine screenings at an earlier age than the average recommendation.
 Routine screening colonoscopies are often the best tool for identifying cancerous and precancerous polyps in the colon.
-Doctors may recommend annual colonoscopies for anyone over the age of 50 or 60.
-There are alternatives if you cannot have this type of screening, but this procedure is not as scary as it sounds – and it could save your life.
+In fact, doctors typically recommend annual colonoscopies for anyone over the age of 50 or 60.

 Though there are alternatives if you cannot or do not want to go through a colonoscopy screening, it’s worth noting that the procedure is not as uncomfortable as it sounds.
 Moreover, it could save your life — so consider your choices carefully!

 Schedule a Free Consultation with a Delayed Colon Cancer Diagnosis Attorney in Pittsburgh, Pennsylvania

 Any time your physician fails to act reasonably in light of evidence of cancer and that failure to act causes you harm, including the spread of cancer, they physician may be guilty of medical malpractice.
 Each medical malpractice case is different, which is why you should contact the experienced Pittsburgh medical malpractice lawyers at Matzus Law today to address concerns regarding your medical care and colon cancer diagnosis.